 Payment with employee benefits

-▪ You can pay Adult Education Centre courses at the City of Espoo’s Citizen’s Services offices.
+▪ You can pay for courses of the Adult Education Centre at the service points of the City of Espoo.

-▪ These means of payment are personal and cannot be used for copy, material or test fees.
+▪ These means of payment are personal and cannot be used for copy, materials or test fees.

-▪ If you wish to use employee benefits for payment, the invoice must be paid by the indicated due date.
+▪ If you want to pay using employee benefits, the invoice must be paid no later than on the due date.

-▪ You cannot pay for a course with the above-mentioned means of payment if the course information includes the (s) marking or if the invoice has been forwarded to a collection agency.
+▪ You cannot use the above means of payment to pay for the course if there is an (s) in the course information or if the invoice has been transferred to a dept collection agency.

 ▪ The unemployed receive a 50% discount on course fees over €16.